-With ample upkeep, your air conditioner will provide worry-free performance for a long time.
-But, just like any other appliance in your residence, it will ultimately need to be upgraded.
-Knowing when to install a new one is key to prevent pricey repairs, expensive utility bills and interrupted comfort.
+With proper upkeep, your air conditioner will deliver worry-free performance for a long time.
+But, similar to any other thing in your house, it will at some point need to be replaced.
+Knowing when to install a new one is key to skip pricey repairs, expensive energy bills and comfort disruptions.

-When it comes to being cool and your residence’s energy efficiency, our Cytech Heating & Cooling L.C. pros have your best interests at heart.
-There’s a lot that goes into determining when your air conditioner should be replaced.
+When it includes being cool and your residence’s energy efficiency, our Cytech Heating & Cooling L.C. pros have your best interests at heart.
+There’s a lot that goes into figuring out when your air conditioner needs to be replaced.
 Here are a couple of points you should consider when you’re thinking about updating your 15-year-old air conditioner.

 Age

-Most of the time, the Department of Energy says the majority of air conditioners last for 15–20 years.
-If yours is 15 years old, it’s well past the midpoint.
-It’s smart to start preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for a replacement.
+In most instances, the Department of Energy says most air conditioners work for 15–20 years.
+If yours is 15 years old, it’s well past the halfway point.
+It’s recommended to get started preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for installation.

 Dependability

 How dependable is your air conditioner?
-Does it cool well, even on the toastiest days?
+Does it cool well, even on the warmest days?
 Or is it frequently malfunctioning?
-When your air conditioner becomes less reliable it’s time to start thinking about getting an updated one.
+When your air conditioner starts becoming less reliable it’s time to initiate preparing to get an updated one.

-Over your air conditioner’s life cycle, it’s anticipated for it to need several minor repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s smarter to just install a new one.
+Over your air conditioner’s lifetime, it’s expected for it to need a handful of little repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s recommended to just replace it.

 Energy Efficiency

-Every air conditioner has a SEER rating, which rates how well it consumes electricity to create cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal mandates.
+Every air conditioner comes with a SEER rating, which ranks how well it consumes electricity to make cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER according to federal guidelines.
 However, your air conditioner loses efficiency as it ages.

-As of now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are often costlier but could pay for themselves over their life span through improved energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.
+As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are often costlier but could pay for themselves over the years through more energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Comfort

-Are you comfy when your air conditioner is running?
-Or are you continuously dialing down the temperature to stay cool?
-An older air conditioner might have problems keeping your residence comfy because of decreased efficiency.
-An updated air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of operating at full speed continuously, these air conditioners operate at multiple speeds to adjust your comfort.
+Are you comfy when your air conditioner is working?
+Or are you often dialing down the temperature to keep cool?
+An aging air conditioner could have problems keeping your house comfy due to decreased efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of running at full speed constantly, these air conditioners run at multiple speeds to adjust your comfort.

 Noise

-Your air conditioner should give cooling you can feel, not hear.
-If noise is bothering you, ask us about getting a variable-speed air conditioner.
-Most of these air conditioners cool at a sound level that’s comparable to a regular conversation.
+Your air conditioner should deliver cooling you can feel, not hear.
+If noise is annoying you, check with us about installing a variable-speed air conditioner.
+Most of these air conditioners cool at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a wise way to maximize your energy efficiency, with very little effort necessary from you.
-And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for very little.
-Many of these thermostats can learn from your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or away and alter settings as necessary.
+Getting a smart thermostat is a good approach to maximize your energy efficiency, with minimal effort necessary from you.
+And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for very little.
+Many of these thermostats can pick up on your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or gone and change settings as necessary.

-If you have an outdated air conditioner, a smart thermostat might not work with it.
-Getting a new air conditioner is a wise method to ensure smart thermostat compatibility.
+If you use an aging air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a smart method to ensure smart thermostat compatibility.

 Refrigerant Style

-If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also known as R-22 refrigerant, Freon is no longer being made because of its bad effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will list the refrigerant kind.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also called R-22 refrigerant, Freon is no longer being made because of its damaging effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by looking at the sticker on the outside unit, which will show the refrigerant style.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever experiences a refrigerant leak, fixing the problem will be expensive.
-That’s due to the fact Freon is only available in decreased, recycled amounts.
+If your air conditioner is operating fine, you can keep on using it.
+However, if it ever has a refrigerant leak, repairing the problem will be costly.
+That’s due to the fact Freon is only available in limited, recycled amounts.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, consider this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really accumulate over the years.
+If you’re still debating whether you should replace your 15-year-old air conditioner now, think about this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really build up over the years.

-We know that air conditioner cost is your first question.
-That’s why working with Cytech Heating & Cooling L.C. for air conditioning installation in Rio Grande Valley and surrounding areas is simple and affordable.
-Our techs will help you find the right option for your needs and then discuss all the possibilities.
+We realize that air conditioner cost is your number one question.
+That’s why collaborating with Cytech Heating & Cooling L.C. for air conditioning installation in Rio Grande Valley and surrounding areas is easy and affordable.
+Our technicians will help you choose the right option for your needs and then discuss all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.

 Call us at 956-630-3522 to request your free, no-pressure estimate today!